weilueluo/ucl-notes/COMP0023 Network Systems.md

 #### Spanning Tree Protocol (STP)

 In this protocol, it defines how can switches build a spanning tree (subgraph that connects all vertices with no loop) in an all connected LAN; with automatically setup and failure repair by exchanging **control-plane** messages.
+It builds its tree with following intermediate steps:

 1. Find root.
 2. Compute edges (min hops to root).